vignesh1204/Djikstra-PyGame/README.md

 # Djikstra-PyGame

-A simple application using PyGame and Python 3.3 that finds the shortest path between selected points on a small preset map of Bangalore.
+GUI application to find shortest path between points in a graph using Djikstra's algorithm.

+Made using Python3 and PyGame.